 1. The user’s personal space

-A travel app is a tool that you can utilize on your own time.
+A travel app is a tool that you can utilise on your own time.
 As a result, it is required to create a personal user account.
 Users can keep personal information in it to expedite activities such as rebooking and payment transfers, as well as check their booking and trip history.

 2. Data aggregation from outside parties